 What are the big difference between a portable oxygen concentrator and a stationary oxygen concentrator?

-There are important differences between portable oxygen concentrators and stationary or home oxygen concentrators.
-Although they are both designed to provide concentrated oxygen to therapy patients, the differences are significant and affect the purchase decision.
-The key differences between these two types of concentrators can be compared within four major factors—oxygen output, size and weight, power options and price.
+Important differences exist between portable oxygen concentrators and stationary or home oxygen concentrators.
+Although both types of concentrators are designed to provide concentrated oxygen to patients, the differences between portable and stationary oxygen concentrators are significant.
+The key differences between these two types of concentrators are four major factors— size and weight, oxygen output, power options, and price.

 Size and Weight

-Regarding weight, portable concentrators average only 1/3 the weight of a stationary concentrator.
-Portable oxygen concentrators of less than 10 pounds are often carried in a backpack or shoulder bag.
-Concentrators weighing between 10 and 20 pounds are often pulled in lightweight carts behind the patient.
+Portable concentrators average only 1/3 the weight of a stationary concentrator.
+Portable oxygen concentrators that weigh less than 10 pounds are often carried in a backpack or shoulder bag.
+Concentrators weighing between 10 and 20 pounds are often pulled behind the patient in lightweight carts.
 Concentrators above 20 pounds are usually considered to be stationary concentrators.
-Although nearly all stationary concentrators have wheels attached to easily move them from room to room, they are not used outside of the home or office.
-For size and weight, portable oxygen concentrators have the decisive advantage over stationary concentrators.
+Although nearly all stationary concentrators have wheels to help move them from room to room, they are not intended to be used outside of the home or office.

-The largest and the smallest oxygen concentrator are made by the same company, AirSep.
-The AirSep Intensity 10 has a size of 6488 cubic inches and a weight of 58 pounds while the AirSep Focus has a size of 76.8 cubic inches and a weight of 1.75 pounds including the battery.
-That constitutes a huge difference between the smallest portable concentrator and the largest stationary concentrator.
+Both the largest and the smallest oxygen concentrators are made by the same company, AirSep.
+The AirSep Intensity 10 has a size of 6488 cubic inches and a weight of 58 pounds while the AirSep Focus has a size of 76.8 cubic inches and a weight of 1.75 pounds, including the battery.

-There is a trade-off for small size and less weight and that is performance or oxygen output.
-The smaller portable concentrators produce less oxygen than the larger stationary concentrators.
-To reduce the weight and size of a portable concentrator, manufacturers design a significantly smaller oxygen generator.
-This smaller generator currently produces a maximum oxygen output of less than 3 liters per minute.
-Most home oxygen concentrators provide 5 to 10 liters of oxygen per minute.
-This equates to two to five times the amount of oxygen per minute more than portable concentrators.
-Oxygen patients requiring five or more liters per minute require a home oxygen concentrator; a portable oxygen concentrator is insufficient.
-For oxygen output, the stationary oxygen concentrators have the decisive advantage.
+The trade-off between smaller size and lower weight is in oxygen output.
+Smaller portable concentrators produce less oxygen than the larger stationary concentrators.
+To reduce the weight and size of a portable concentrator, the oxygen generator is smaller.
+The smaller generators currently produce a maximum oxygen output of less than 3 liters per minute.
+Most home oxygen concentrators provide 5 to 10 liters of oxygen per minute, a two to five-fold increase in the amount of oxygen per minute compared to portable oxygen concentrators.
+Patients who require five or more liters per minute of oxygen need to have a stationary oxygen concentrator because a portable oxygen concentrator will not meet their oxygen needs.

-A significant amount of engineering is involved to achieve the smaller size of portable oxygen concentrators.
-The smaller the size and the lower the weight, the higher the manufacturing costs.
-For that reason, portable oxygen concentrator prices are 3 to 6 times the price of a stationary oxygen concentrator.
+A significant amount of technology is required to produce the smaller size and weight of portable oxygen concentrators compared to stationary oxygen concentrators.
+Manufacturing costs are higher for smaller and lighter oxygen concentrators.
+Portable oxygen concentrator prices are 3 to 6 times greater than the price of a stationary oxygen concentrator.

-Stationary oxygen concentrators have higher oxygen output and lower prices.
-Portable oxygen concentrators offer smaller size and less weight as well as greater flexibility with power sources.
-For oxygen patients requiring 5 or more liters of oxygen per minute, a home oxygen concentrator is the best choice.
-For patients who live active lives and are often away from an AC power source, a portable oxygen concentrator is the best choice.
+Stationary oxygen concentrators have higher oxygen output and are priced more economically.
+Portable oxygen concentrators are smaller and lighter and can be charged from multiple types of power sources.
+Patients requiring 5 or more liters of oxygen per minute require a home oxygen concentrator.
+For patients who live active lives and are often away from an AC power source a portable oxygen concentrator works well.

-Many oxygen patients are likely to choose both a stationary and portable concentrator to economize their investment.
-Since the lifespan of a portable concentrator ranges between 800 to 1,500 hours, it is a wise decision to use a less expensive concentrator when at home or whenever you are around an AC power source and a portable concentrator when on the go.
-Most patients tend to log more hours using their concentrators at home than they do away from their home.
-It is more economical to conserve the hours on your portable concentrator for when you are away from AC power.
-Generally, you can purchase up to four stationary concentrators for the price of one good portable concentrator.
+Many patients choose both a stationary and portable concentrator.
+Because the lifespan of a portable concentrator ranges between 800 to 1,500 hours, it is wise to use a less expensive stationary concentrator when at home and save the portable concentrator for when you are on the go.
+Most patients use their stationary oxygen concentrators at home more than they use portable oxygen concentrators away from their home.
+Using home oxygen concentrators while at home and saving hours on your portable concentrator for when you are travelling also saves money.

 Best Oxygen Concentrators for Both Continuous/ Pulse Flow Oxygen and 24/7 Operation

-Oxygen patients who travel frequently may want to consider one of the 24/7 capable portable concentrators.
-These types of portable concentrators can function well for several weeks non-stop while away from your home concentrator.
-Currently there are four 24/7 capable portables that can provide both continuous flow oxygen and pulse flow oxygen which are listed below.
+Patients who travel frequently may want to consider one of the 24/7 capable portable concentrators.
+These types of portable concentrators can function well for several weeks with continuous use.
+Currently there are four 24/7 capable portable oxygen concentrators that can provide both continuous flow oxygen and pulse flow oxygen.
+Three of these concentrators are listed below.